francescocorsello/Spine2FMOD/README.md

 ## Step 4

- - Make sure to have events in your Spine animation export in unity
+ - Make sure to have events in your Spine animation export in Unity

 <p align="left">
 <img width="600px" src="https://i.ibb.co/B3YRpxW/unity-animation-preview.png">
 </p>

 ## Step 5
- - Add the Spine2FMOD script as component to your spine game object and use size to choose your animations number.
+ - Add the Spine2FMOD script as component to your Spine game object and use size to choose your animations number.

 <p align="left">